Quiq/quiq-socket/README.md

 ---

-Many methods and options are available, and document inline in `src/quiqSocket.js`.
+Many methods and options are available, and are documented inline in `src/quiqSocket.js`.

 ## License